tecracer-theinen/chef-web-docs/_vendor/github.com/ianmadd/inspec-azure/docs-chef-io/content/inspec/resources/azure_migrate_project_databases.md

 </div>

-Use the `azure_migrate_project_database` InSpec audit resource to test the properties related to all Azure Migrate Project Databases within a project.
+Use the `azure_migrate_project_databases` InSpec audit resource to test the properties of all Azure Migrate project databases within a project.

 ## Azure REST API Version, Endpoint, and HTTP Client Parameters